TRSandwich/pwshdebscript/README.md

 # pwshdebscript
-Script to Install Powershell on Ubuntu/Debian
+Script to Install PowerShell on Ubuntu/Debian

+Use "pwsh" to run PowerShell